 The most important of the underage drinking laws is the “not a drop” underage drink and drive law.

 If you’re driving a motor vehicle in Minnesota, police can invoke a Minnesota Statute to demand a breath sample.
 And the small roadside device is a Portable (or Preliminary) Breath Test (“PBT”) machine.

 If the driver refuses, the statute then authorizes arrest for suspicion of DWI.
 Though, the law broadly applies not only to “drivers,” but also those “operating, or in physical control of a motor vehicle.”
 (And sometimes that can include someone sleeping in their car.)
 See more about that on our DWI page.

 What about drivers under age 21?

-Under 21, any alcohol consumption and driving is a crime.
-It’s a crime in Minnesota even without impairment, even below the legal limit for adults.
-And Minnesota Statutes §169A.41 authorizes police to request an underage driver of any age blow into a PBT if she observes the statutory preconditions.
+“Drive, operate, or be in physical control of a motor vehicle:” Under 21, any alcohol consumption and driving is a crime.
+It’s a crime in Minnesota even without impairment, and even below the legal limit for adults, under Minnesota Statutes §169A.33.
+And, Minnesota Statutes §169A.41 authorizes a police officer to request the underage person driving, operating, or in physical control, to blow into a PBT if she observes the statutory preconditions.